The Enola Holmes Mysteries: Development

 Before writing The Enola Holmes Mysteries, Nancy Springer had already published books that reimagined Mordred and Robin Hood.
 Springer developed the idea for Enola Holmes alongside her editor, Michael Green.
 Green initially asked her to explore "deepest, darkest London at the time of Jack the Ripper."
 After some research, she realized that Sherlock Holmes was based in the same time period as Jack the Ripper.
 Springer rejected the idea of giving Holmes a daughter but thought the idea of a younger sister could work.

 To write the series, Springer researched about Victorian era England, both from historical research and through coloring books, which, according to her, it helps "visualize the details" when writing.
 She referred to The Annotated Sherlock Holmes by William Baring-Gould.
 She did not have too much difficulty in using the language of the time period since she was well versed with Victorian literature.

 When creating the character of Enola, Springer decided to have her as Holmes' sister, as she did not see it fitting for Holmes to be her father.
 The age discrepancy between Enola and Sherlock is explained as Enola being a "mistake child".
 For the main character's name, she researched romantic names of the era, and set on the one of a town near where she resided at the time.

 Sherlock's status as a bachelor and being "clueless about women" also played a role on the creation of Enola Holmes, as it allowed Springer to write a character that "could blindside him time after time."

 Springer has also stated that Enola is partially based on her own life.
 She herself is much younger than her two older brothers, who left for college before she reached puberty.
 Springer, too, had an artist for a mother, who was talented with painting watercolor flowers.
 Due to cancer, menopause and an early-onset form of dementia, Springer's mother spent less time with her after she turned 14 years old.
 Further, like Enola, Springer "was a scrawny, bony, gawky tree-climbing tomboy with hair that needed to be washed" and was "solitary and bookish."

 In the Enola Holmes' books and films, Enola explains that her name spelled backwards is "alone", which describes her solitary nature.

 Series overview

-On Enola's 14th birthday, her mother disappears, and Sherlock and Mycroft, Enola's brothers, conclude that her mother voluntarily left.
+On Enola's fourteenth birthday, her mother disappears, and Sherlock and Mycroft, Enola's brothers, conclude that her mother voluntarily left.
 Enola is devastated but eventually discovers elaborate ciphers her mother wrote, which lead her to conclude that she left to live with the Romani people and escape the confines of Victorian society.
 Enola finds that her mother left money to fund her escape.
 When Mycroft, the eldest sibling, insists that Enola attend boarding school and learn to be a proper lady, she runs away to London instead.
 Throughout the series, Enola solves numerous missing persons cases, including a rescue of Dr. John Watson, while eluding her brothers' efforts to recapture her.